pasternak2048/yuriipasternak-lyra-server/README.md

 - 🛡️ **AccessPolicy** — rules defining which system can talk to which, and under what conditions
 - 🧼 **Zero Dependencies** — built on .NET 8 with **only official Microsoft libraries** (EF Core, SQL Server, System.Security)
 - 🚀 **High-Performance Caching** — uses denormalized cache DB + EF Core interceptor to synchronize changes in real-time without recomputing all policies
+- 🧠 **Memory Cache Layer** — recent policies are stored in memory for ultra-fast access, reducing DB queries to near-zero

 ---